Weather radar system

-Similar to the other radars, this type of radar also transmits radio frequency pulse and determines various parameters based on received scattered pulse wave.
-Targets here can be trees, clouds, raindrops, bumblebees and so on.
+Similar to the other radars, this type of radar also transmits radio frequency waves or microwave.
+It determines various parameters based on received scattered pulse wave.
+Targets here can be trees, clouds, raindrops, snowflakes, bumblebees, hailstones and so on.
+Many modern weather radars use doppler effect to measure motion (i.e. speed and direction) of the precipitation particles.
 It is this radar which helps pilot fly the aircraft in the thick dark cloud and poor visibility conditions.
-The weather radar usually transmit radio wave of about 3000MHz frequency (About 10cm wavelength).
+The weather radar system usually transmits radio wave of about 3000MHz frequency (About 10cm wavelength).
 It transmits short pulses at this frequency at the rate of 1000 pulses per second.

 • Transmitter consists of RF signal generation modules viz. modulator, RF upconverter and power amplifier.

 • Receiver consists of RF signal analysis modules viz.
 LNA, RF downconverter, demodulator and display.

 • Antenna is used to transmit the signal into the air and capture the RF signal from the air.

 • Feedhorn focus the received signal into the receiver part and also directs the signal from the transmitter part to the antenna for transmission in the air.

 • Radome is used to protect antenna and other subsystems from high speed winds.

 • Data processing is carried out on the received signals to create series of images called radar echoes or reflectivity maps.